DIYtranscriptomics/DIYtranscriptomics.github.io/_projects/2019-01-12-Lecture_intro.markdown

 ### How to participate in labs

-Labs will take place every week from 3:30-5:30 PM EST.  See [here](https://diytranscriptomics.com/lab/lab-intro) for more details.
+Labs will take place every week from 3:30-5:30 PM EST.  See **[here](https://diytranscriptomics.com/lab/lab-intro)** for more details.

 ### Join our Discord community

-You can join our Discord community by clicking [here](https://discord.gg/VpjD2pWHDX).
+You can join our Discord community by clicking **[here](https://discord.gg/VpjD2pWHDX)**.
 The video below explains how we'll use this community page during the course.

 ### The 'perks' of in-person learning.

-If you officially registered for this course, not only will have access to the weekly in-person lab, but you'll also receive priority support for all questions and troubleshooting through our community page on Discord...yay!
-You will also be given unrestricted access to [DataCamp](https://www.datacamp.com/) for homework and extended learning.
+If you officially registered for this course, not only will have access to the weekly in-person lab, but you'll be able to interact 1:1 with the course TAs and will also receive priority support for all questions and troubleshooting through our community page on Discord...yay!
+You will also be given unrestricted access to [DataCamp](https://www.datacamp.com/) for homework and extended learning, and you will join our GitHub classroom, which gives you access to [Copilot](https://github.com/features/copilot/) for AI accelerated coding...how cool is that!

 ## Other useful info that applies to everyone